 Inconsistent actions.
 Employees are usually quick to see inconsistent decision making by their leaders, when they say something and do something else.
 This leads to removal of trust which in turn leads to lack of enthusiasm and subsequent reduction in productivity.
 There is then build-up of a lot of hostility towards management.

 Weak leadership.
 When employees see leaders who are slow to make decisions or take certain critical decisions lightly, they start to lose faith in the leader.
 From the employees' point of view, a good leader must be able to "lead" and therefore should be able to make tough decisions and stand his ground when necessary rather than being affected by advisers.
 Poor decision making can easily slow down progress, create office politics, and reduce moral.
 A good approach is to use participative management and involve employees in the decision making process in a systematic and constructive way so they feel they have been heard while also making decisive and final decision based on all the inputs and the vision of a leader.

 Lack of commitment.
 When a leader decides on something, he should take steps to implement it.
 If employees see that after all the effort that was spent in making the decision nothing came of it, they will become disillusioned and may not be as enthusiastic in the future.
 This can significantly demoralise staff because people start to think that the management is not always as committed as they want them to believe.
 This leads to lack of trust and further reduces productivity.

 Leadership is a skill and it can be mastered by constant practice, observation and self-improvement.
-Learning leadership is about improving a person’s emotional intelligence.
+Learning leadership is about improving a person's emotional intelligence.
 You can use a leadership skills training course along with project management to prepare people for this role.
 You can also use Leadership skills training materials or project management training materials to setup corporate courses on these subjects and systematically train your staff to become better at leading others.
-For details on these training resources please see below.